0xmoei/Fhenix-Network/README.md

 #

-## Complete the Verify Quest in Discord
+## Complete Quest: Contract Creation and Verification Discord
 Do not `submit` if you want to get more points.
 Click `Edit` ,then `Verify` again for more Contracts
 ![Screenshot_310](https://github.com/user-attachments/assets/2cc68e1e-d2a8-4c9d-97d6-dada35d3e058)